-- Make sure the AC power is applied and battery is fresh and 1. installed correctly. - 2 Be sure the alarm is clean and dust-free. - Test the unit again.
-3
+- 1. Make sure the battery is fresh and installed correctly. - 2.
+Be sure the alarm is clean and dust-free. - Test the unit again.

 If the Smoke/CO Alarm is still not working properly, replace it immediately.
 Refer to the "Limited Warranty" at the end of this manual.